isomerpages/govtech-stp/_student-pass-holder-lane/travel-health-control-measures.md

 	</ol>
 	</li>
 	</ol>
-	<i><p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">*From 5 Jul 2021, 2359 hours, travellers with travel history within the last 21 days to Indonesia will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport.
+	<i><p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">*From 5 Jul 2021, 2359 hours, travellers with travel history within the last 21 days to Indonesia will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal.
 From 6 Jul 2021 to 12 Jul 2021, the Government of Singapore will waive the charges for the additional COVID-19 PCR ART.
 Travellers will be required to pay for their COVID-19 ART from 13 Jul 2021.</p></i>
 </td>
 </tr>
 <tr>